 Okay let’s get real.
 One of the top or main reasons families participate in a homestay program is so that they can make some money or at least they think they can.
-Heck, it’s why both Erin and I started looking into the opportunity for our own families.
+Heck, it’s why we both started looking into the opportunity for our own families.
 However, over time it becomes more than that.
 We’ve made real connections with people all around the world.
 But yes, in an exchange, there is a remuneration.
 But what does it actually cost to host a student?
 Have a listen to where our money goes into hosting international students and why we think it’s not always about the money.

 Key Points From This Episode: